 MIMI SKOLA SILVERSTEIN has an extensive background in performing and teaching historical and contemporary dance forms.
 Her roots began with CDT and her wings took her traveling across the nation with Repertory Dance Theatre.
 She has performed and taught for CDT, RDT, and in many settings-from Canada to Lincoln Center in NYC, and public elementary schools to colleges.
 She worked extensively with Ann Riordan and the Work Activity Center for the Mentally and Physically challenged, teaching dance and work skills.
 Mimi has a special interest in studying Veterinary Technology.
 She teaches the CDT third grade class, as well as in the Fine Arts Preschool and for the Virginia Tanner Creative Dance Program.

 TAD CHRISTINE POULTON SIMONSON has been associated with the Tanner Dance Program nearly all her life.
 She began dancing with CDT in 1957.
 Tad received her BFA from the University of Utah and taught dance on the high school level in the public school system, Utah School for the Deaf and Blind, and in Community Education.
 In 1985, she returned to Tanner Dance as a teacher.
 She has been on the Fine Arts Preschool faculty since its inception, teaches the CDT second grade class, and the Parent /Tot classes in the Virginia Tanner Creative Dance Program.
 The question she is most frequently asked is, “Are you still teaching?”
-“The answer is yes, 5 more years!”
+“The answer is yes, four more years!”